bremen79/FighterDroid2P/README.md

 This Android app allows to use the second joystick (and its buttons) on the Arcade1up Fighter Droid cabinets.
 It works by associating the joystick and its buttons to the keys of a virtual keyboard.

-It has been tested (but not too much ;) ) on the Yoga Flame and on the Marvel vs Capcom 2 cabinets.
+It has been tested on the Yoga Flame and on the Marvel vs Capcom 2 cabinets.
 Please let me know if it works on the other cabinets too.
 In theory, the Marvel vs Capcom, the Big Blue, and The X-Men vs Street Fighter, should all work with the Yoga Flame apk: it would be great to have some feedback on this!

-This is literally my first Android app, written in my spare time, in just ~1 week.
+This is literally my first Android app, written in my spare time.
+The first version took ~1 week.
 So, it is very possible that something better could be done!
 For this reason, I release the code so that people more expert than me can improve and/or build on it.
-In fact, I might have reached the best I can do, at least in my spare time: if you want to propose changes, you will have to suggest the actual changes to the code!

 To report bugs, please be as specific as possible and remember that I only have the Yoga Flame cabinet.
 So, for other cabinets, you'll have to know how to use adb to gather the logs, otherwise I will not be able to know what is going on.